 At the age of 28, she became a widow with two young children.
-Determined to support her family, she began writing children’s stories, which she first tried out on her own children.
-In 1865, she published “Hans Brinker; or The Silver Skates.”
+Determined to support her family, she began writing children’s stories, which she first read her stories to her own children.
+In 1865, she published “Hans Brinker”; or “The Silver Skates.”
 The book was a huge success and is now considered a classic of children’s literature.
-In 1873, Dodge became the first editor of St. Nicholas Magazine, a popular 19th century magazine for children that published renowned authors such as Louisa May Alcott, Frances Hodgson Burnett, and Mark Twain.
+In 1873, Dodge became the first editor of St. Nicholas Magazine, a popular 19th-century magazine for children.
+The magazine published renowned authors such as Louisa May Alcott, Frances Hodgson Burnett, and Mark Twain.

 Gannon, Susan R., and Ruth Anne Thompson.
 Mary Mapes Dodge.
 New York: Twayne, 1993. http://www.worldcat.org/oclc/474825364

 Roggenbuck, Mary June.
 1977.
 St. Nicholas magazine: a study of the impact and historical influence of the editorship of Mary Mapes Dodge. http://www.worldcat.org/oclc/3235814